Blackmesa-Canteen/Datastructure-Assignment-1-Linklist/README.md

 use a link list to store a .csv file

 # Purpose
-The purpose of this assignment is for you to:
+The purpose of this assignment is to:
 • Improve your proficiency in C programming and your dexterity with dynamic memory allocation.
 • Demonstrate understanding of a concrete data structure (linked list).
 • Practice multi-file programming and improve your proficiency in using UNIX utilities.